Maximilian-Koch/stegosphere/README.md

 # Stegosphere
-A flexible, highly modular steganography library for image, audio, ttf, multiple file and all NumPy-array-readable steganography, including encryption and compression.
+A flexible, highly modular steganography and steganalysis library for image, audio, ttf, multiple file and all NumPy-array-readable steganography, including encryption and compression.

-An initial documentation is available here: https://maximilian-koch.github.io/stegosphere/stegosphere.html#submodules
+It is meant to be usable for research by combining steganography and steganalysis, see [Research toolbox](#research-toolbox).

 # Table of contents
 1. [General usage](#general)